by Carolyn Thomas ♥ @HeartSisters

 It’s important to keep in mind that most published research favouring the use of antidepressant drugs has been funded by the drug companies that manufacture those antidepressant drugs.

 A 2003 study in The British Journal of Psychiatry, for example, found that the drug giant Pfizer paid medical ghostwriters to create more than half of all medical journal articles published about its antidepressant drug Zoloft.
 The other half were written by independent academic researchers.
 Guess which articles were more positive toward Zoloft?
 See also: Partners In Slime: Why Medical Ghostwriting Is So Alarming

 Having said all this, it’s also important to mention here, however, that pharmaceuticals can indeed help treat debilitating symptoms of severe mental illness for some people.
 And many who could benefit from these meds may unfortunately consider taking antidepressants a sign of weakness.
 It is not, of course – any more than it’s weak for a diabetic to take insulin.

 And remember that a person struggling with severe depression is not able to merely use willpower to control their moods, any more than a diabetic can use willpower to change their blood sugar levels.

-When the former Globe and Mail reporter Jan Wong wrote about her own journey with debilitating depression in the memoir Out of the Blue, she described the life lessons that depression had taught her:
+When journalist Jan Wong wrote about her own journey with debilitating depression in the memoir Out of the Blue, she described the life lessons that depression had taught her:

 “The big life lessons are that you can have clinical depression and you can get over it.
 It’s completely treatable.
 It has an end.
 Second life lesson: you’ll probably be stronger when you come out of it than you were before.
 The third life lesson is you’ll probably be happier because you leave it behind and you will find a new life.
 The fourth lesson: that family matters.
 Everything else is extra.”